Last Updated on November 27, 2021 by Julia Wilson

 - A Munchkin by the name of Lilieput from Napa, California is the world’s shortest cat, measuring 13.34 centimetres.

-- Munchkin cats love to sit on their hind legs which offers them a higher vantage.
+- Munchkin cats like to perch on their hind legs,

 - Genetta (Munchkin/Bengal cross)